yashmgupta/gemma4-12b-bioinfo-qlora/README.md

 print(answer.strip())
 ```

-> 💡 For multimodal use (image or other inputs), refer to the latest Gemma 4 12B developer docs and `AutoModelForImageTextToText` guidance.[web:5][web:14][web:34]
+> 💡 For multimodal use (image or other inputs), refer to the latest Gemma 4 12B developer docs and `AutoModelForImageTextToText` guidance.

 ### Option B — GGUF (`llama.cpp`, LM Studio, Ollama, llama-cpp-python)

-The GGUF repo (`yashm/gemma4-12b-bioinfo-GGUF`) contains multiple quantizations such as a 4‑bit variant for efficient local inference.[web:2]
+The GGUF repo (`yashm/gemma4-12b-bioinfo-GGUF`) contains multiple quantizations such as a 4‑bit variant for efficient local inference.

 **Example with `llama.cpp` (CLI):**